“Genius is the capacity for receiving and improving by discipline.”

 Life moves much more quickly today than it did then.
 We suffer from information overload, sidetracked and distracted, with not nearly enough hours in the day.
 We try to seek out some kind of method in our lives to make sense of it all – and quite often, we fall short.

 A current trend in personal development is the morning ritual.
 This involves setting yourself up for the day by going through a fixed process first thing which sets your mind positively.
-It can involve a gratitude exercise, meditation, physical training, writing a journal or morning pages and setting goals.
+It can be a gratitude exercise, meditation, physical training, writing a journal or morning pages and setting goals.

 Advocating rising early, meditating for 15 minutes, writing a journal, setting your goals for the day then training – before you’re even properly awake – seems to me more boot camp than beautiful.